 and then open firing on Indians fleeing a second cabin.
 These Indians were not Doegs but

-Not surprisingly, the Susquehannock retaliated for this indiscriminate action, and now the
+Not surprisingly, the Susquehannocks retaliated for this indiscriminate action, and now the

-two governments were forced to take action against a group of Indians they had just been
+two governments were forced to take action against a group Indigenous communities when they

-at peace with.
-Colonel John Washington (great grandfather of George) and Major Isaac
+had been at peace.
+Colonel John Washington (great-grandfather of George) and Major Isaac

-Allerton of Virginia and Major Thomas Truman of Maryland besieged the Susquehannock in
+Allerton of Virginia and Major Thomas Truman of Maryland besieged the Susquehannocks in

 their fort at Piscataway Creek.
 The Marylanders led a force of 250 men with support from